-The question we often get goes something like this: “What do Brita Filters actually do?” or “Are Brita products safe to use?”
+The question we often get goes something like this: “What do Brita Filters actually do?” or “What does Brita not filter out?” or “Are Brita products safe to use?”

 But how can this be?
 One might ask.
 Brita is after all, sold in major retailers like Target and Bed Bath & Beyond.
 How could they not be filtering out the bad stuff?